MANO-B/MicroSEC/README.md

 Although these data are obtained from not FFPE samples but fresh samples, some possible MICR-originating sequence artifacts are detected.

-- Download 24 BAM file from the NCBI SRA website.
+- Download 24 BAM files from the NCBI SRA website.
   Choose "Output this run in BAM format to File".
   The files will be downloaded as SRR8618961_1.bam - SRR8618961_Y.bam.
   https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR8618961